Rising-Stars-by-Sunshine/COMPSCI206_Jiahe_Liu/CSEcon/README.md

 ---

 ### **CS & Econ for a Better Future**
-How do you perceive the synergy between computer science and economics as a catalyst for steering innovation toward a brighter future?
-Please present a foundational assertion, followed by multiple specific instances that support your claim, including a reference to a topic discussed at the colloquium on Friday, March 22.

 I think the combination of computer science and economics, especially in the implementation of blockchain technology, will foster a more secure and effective trading system.